johnbenac/religiondesigner/docs/decisions/ADR-011-add-relation-entity.md

 ### Negative
 - Data creators must create separate relation records instead of quickly adding IDs to an array.
-- Without a central vocabulary, relationType values may vary across religions; consistent naming conventions need to be agreed upon.
+- Without a central vocabulary, relationType values may vary across movements; consistent naming conventions need to be agreed upon.

 ### Mitigation
 - Provide a recommended list of common `relationType` values (e.g. parent_of, part_of, instance_of) and encourage consistent use.